 Moon Phase: Two days after the full moon.
 It will be big and will rise toward the end of our program!
 Moonrise is at 8:42pm

-- Enjoy live music in the Blair Audubon Visitor Center.
-5:00 pm to 8:00 pm We look forward to enjoying an evening of all of their music!
+- Enjoy live music in the Blair Audubon Visitor Center. from 4:00 pm to 8:00 pm We look forward to enjoying an evening of all of their music!

 - Shop for unique and beautiful gifts in the Nature Store.